mirahmed39/perfect_roommate/README.md

 (___TODO__: list any tutorials/references/etc. that you've based your code off of_)

 1. [passport.js authentication docs](http://passportjs.org/docs) - (add link to source code that was based on this)
-2. [tutorial on vue.js](https://vuejs.org/v2/guide/) - (add link to source code that was based on this)
+2. [tutorial on bootstrap](https://v4-alpha.getbootstrap.com/getting-started/introduction/) - (add link to source code that was based on this)
+3. [tutorial on less](http://lesscss.org/) - (add link to source code that was based on this)
+4. [tutorial on Grunt to minify javascript](https://github.com/gruntjs/grunt-contrib-uglify) - (add link to source code that was based on this)
+5. [tutorial on Grunt to complie .less files](https://github.com/gruntjs/grunt-contrib-less) - (add link to source code that was based on this)